Anxiety - What's worrying you?

 Feeling grounded, I have found, makes it easier to be in the here and now, and easier to think.
 From the place of being grounded, we can begin to explore the underlying causes of your anxiety.

-If you are struggling with anxiety and you would like to explore working together, please give me a call or send me an email.
+If you are struggling with anxiety and you would like to explore working together, please get in touch

 Depression - What's getting you down?

 As a therapist, my training enables me to welcome and connect with the real you, so, I welcome your truth.